Name: Aaron

 A big

-remaining mystery is "Who raised Dorcas?"
-We strongly suspect that
+remaining mystery has been "Who raised Dorcas?"
+We believe that she

-she was actually raised by the Kirk family, and not by Thomas and his new
+was actually raised by the Kirk family, and not by Thomas and his new family.

 THE INVESTIGATION: